tatiana-norkina/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-Portfolio of data science projects completed by me for academic and self learning purposes
+Repository containing portfolio of Data Science projects completed by me for academic and self learning purposes.